-As CenturyLink team members, we all make daily decisions regarding how we will do our jobs and how we will work with our fellow employees, customers and business associates.
+As Lumen team members, we all make daily decisions regarding how we will do our jobs and how we will work with our fellow employees, customers and business associates.
 Our success as individuals and as a company requires that we act with integrity and the highest standards of business ethics.
-The following section of our Code, Living the Unifying Principles with Our Team Members and in Our Workplace, outlines what is expected from each of us in our treatment of others.
+The following section of our Code, Our Commitment to Ethics with our team members and in our workplace, outlines what is expected from each of us in our treatment of others.